andrewkoumoudjian/searxng-docker/cloudflare-worker/README.md

 npm run deploy
 ```

+Wrangler reads GitHub Container Registry credentials from the
+`GHCR_USERNAME` and `GHCR_TOKEN` environment variables defined in
+`wrangler.toml`.

 The worker forwards all requests to the SearxNG container.
 Configuration files in the `searxng/` directory are copied into the container at build time.